PowerShell/Polaris/README.md

 Polaris is currently an **unsupported, experimental, proof-of-concept**.
 There is no current plan to turn it into a supported Microsoft product.

-That being said, we do plan on continuing to experiment within this repository for the forseeable future.
+That being said, we do plan on continuing to experiment within this repository for the foreseeable future.

 ## Example